UltraCart/rest_api_v2_sdk_java/README.md

   - webhook_write: Allows you to write webhook information.
   - ultrabooks_read: 1 of 2 required to use UltraBooks
   - ultrabooks_write: 2 of 2 required to use UltraBooks
+  - user_read: Allows you to read user information.
+  - user_write: Allows you to write user information.

 ### ultraCartSimpleApiKey